TheServerBorn/J-29-Interface-Engine/PROJECT_HISTORY.md

 # The Architecture Pivot

-Beginning with v0.14, J29 started transitioning from a purpose-built application into a reusable retro-computing frontend engine.
+Beginning with v0.14, Veyllisto started transitioning from a purpose-built application into a reusable retro-computing frontend engine.

 The new architecture separates four concepts: